claytoncb/RobotGame/README.md

 ## Controls

 - Use the left mouse button to move your robot.
-Simply click on the screen where you want your robot to go.
+Simply click on the screen where you want your robot to go. &#10003;
-- Use the right mouse button to shoot lasers at the enemy robots.
+- Use the right mouse button to shoot lasers at the enemies.  &#x274C;
-- Collect power-ups to increase your health and weapons.
+- Collect power-ups to increase your health and weapons.  &#x274C;
-- Avoid obstacles and enemy fire to stay alive.
+- Avoid obstacles and enemy fire to stay alive. &#x274C;

 ## Requirements